ccianflone/hello-world/README.md

 Here we are thinking about moving to Git.
 I really like Perforce.
 What about the Git-Perforce integration?

 Well, let's learn about Git first.

+Let's edit this too.
+I will try stashing just one file.
+Seems to stash all files!